joey11602/GitHub/JosephKaysPortfolio/Python-Projects/README.md

 4. This last program was a banking app that runs in a Django server.
 You can view the files but without setting of Django on your system it will not function.
 All the files are in the directory below.
    - 📁[Checkbook_Project](Checkbook_Project)
+#### Feel free to explore the projects.
+If you have any questions or feedback, please reach out to me.
+Thank you for visiting my repository.